import warnings

 ----------

-Name for the Observer.
-Observer is uniquely defined (name must be
+Name for the observer.
+Observer is uniquely defined and the name must

-The IAU code for SORA to search for its coordinates in MPC database.
+IAU code used to search for the observer coordinates in the MPC database.

 The Longitude of the site in degrees.